Aoife O'Donoghue

 Research Statement

-My latest monograph On Tyranny and the Global Legal Order (CUP, 2021) establishes a taxonomy of tyranny and applies this to the current global legal order including examining tyrannicide and tyrannophobia.
-I am continuing this work through an examination of what feminist tyrannicide looks like.
+My monograph On Tyranny and the Global Legal Order (CUP, 2021) establishes a taxonomy of tyranny and authoritarianism, applying this to the current global legal order including examining tyrannicide and tyrannophobia.
+I am continuing this work through an examination of gendered tyranny, feminist tyrannicide and the global trend towards authoritarianism.

 My previous monograph, Constitutionalism in Global Constititionalisation (CUP, 2014) critically evaluates how constitutionalism is transplanted into the global legal order.

-With Maebh Harding at UCD, I am the receipient of a Irish Research Council Shared Island funding for DFLW (Doing Feminist Legal Work), a network of scholars doing work on law and feminism across Northern Ireland and Ireland.
+With Maebh Harding at UCD, I was the recipient of an Irish Research Council Shared Island Grant for DFLW (Doing Feminist Legal Work), a network of scholars doing work on law and feminism across Northern Ireland and Ireland.
+I am the Co-Director of the Northern/Ireland Feminist Constitutions Project, having previously been Co-Director of the Northern Ireland Feminist Judgments Project.
+I also led the AHRC funded UN Gender Network project.

 I am one of the Co-leads of the British Irish Chapter of ICON*S

-Aoife worked at Durham University Law School for 15 years, having previously worked at NUI, Galway.
+Aoife worked at Durham University Law School for 15 years, having previously worked at the University of Galway.
+Aoife is a Senior Fellow of the Global Policy Institute.

 Interests